SITE5039/nlp_benchmark_tasks/README.md

 contributors should work on their branches and create a Pull Request against the master for the changes to get accepted.
-- Communication between the contributors regarding the status of the project, ideas, backlogs etc., must be made only through features available within GitHub like Issues, Projects, and Pull Requests.
+- Communication between the contributors regarding the status of the project, ideas, backlogs etc., must be made only through features available within GitHub like Wiki, Issues, Projects, and Pull Requests.
 The reason for this is to preserve the history.